The ESG Initiative at the Wharton School

 A new study, published by FCLTGlobal and ESG-I, analyzes the annual reports of over 3,000 global companies to look for stakeholder-oriented language, and compares the presence of that language with financial, environmental, social, and governance outcomes.
 The data shows that if all the companies in the study performed like the top tercile, they would have generated a collective $2.9 trillion in additional firm value between 2010-2020.

 Where Do Brown Companies Borrow From?

-Using a structural model of credit risk, Wharton Professors Sergey Sarkisyan and Irina Luneva show that for low-ESG-rated firms, it is less expensive to borrow from banks than from public market compared to high-ESG-rated firms.
+Using a structural model of credit risk, Wharton doctoral students Sergey Sarkisyan and Irina Luneva show that for low-ESG-rated firms, it is less expensive to borrow from banks than from public market compared to high-ESG-rated firms.
 They conclude that both loan and bond markets offer higher costs of debt to brown firms, but the bond market’s “punishment” is higher than the loan market’s.

 Featured Environmental Research